Updated on September 18 2017.

-Zombies are boring, Vampires suck, and witches are so passé.
-If you’re looking for a costume this Halloween which goes beyond the normal, check out some of these futuristic delights — I guarantee you’ll stand out among the crowds of “sexy vampires”.
+Halloween is terrifyingly fun, but the costumes can get a little repetitive: Zombies are dead, Vampires suck, and witches are so passé.
+If you’re looking to make a costume that’s out of this world, check out some of these futuristic delights — I guarantee you’ll stand out among the crowds.

-Inspired by the very first video games such as Pong, Tron was also one of the first movies to make use of computer generated graphics.
-Regardless of the rather weak plot, there’s no denying the costumes were iconic – and you can’t go wrong with a skintight rubber catsuit combined with glowing EL panels for that authentic Tron Legacy look.
+Inspired by early video games of the era, did you know that Tron was also one of the first movies to make use of computer generated graphics?
+Regardless of the rather weak plot, there’s no denying the costumes were iconic.
+You can’t really go wrong with a skintight catsuit combined with glowing EL panels, for that authentic Tron Legacy look.
 Adafruit has an extensive set of guides for working with tricky electroluminescence material.
 Be warned – soldering is required!

 For constructing your costume, here’s a great tutorial video from Camrin William.